-Dress her lightly.
-Too many layers can leave your baby sweaty and cranky, which does little to help her sleep.
-Remember that babies usually need just one more layer than adults, so an undershirt with a cotton sleep sack should be enough for most climates.
+Dress your baby lightly.
+Too many layers can leave your baby sweaty and cranky, which does little to promote sleep.
+Babies usually need just one more layer than adults, so an undershirt with a cotton sleep sack should be enough for most climates.

 Furnish the floor.
 A soft rug or wall-to-wall carpeting will help to warm up the room and create a nice play space on the floor.
 Rugs or carpet can also help to muffle noise, helping to create a more quiet sleep space.

 Leave on a little white noise.
+Not all babies like to sleep in a silent space.
 Some babies sleep better with the washing machine or the vacuum running, so feel free to go about your regular routine during naptime or after bedtime.
-The regular noise is soothing and will help baby sleep.

-You don't need expensive decor or fancy gadgets to create a cozy sleep haven in your new baby's room.
-Follow your little one’s cues and she’ll soon be dreaming!
+You don't need expensive decor or fancy gadgets to create a cozy sleep haven.
+Simply focus on the basics and follow your baby's cues.
+Your little one will soon be dreaming.